-Ask many Italians where the best food in Italy is and they will likely exclaim that it belongs to the region where they are from.
+Ask many Italians where the best food in Italy is and they’ll likely exclaim that it belongs to the region they’re from.
 Because Italy’s cuisine is so regional—each part of the country cooking its own food that you won’t find in another—they will be right.
 But for an outsider, where do you even start to make your way in the vast deliciousness that is food in Italy?
 For one thing, if you’re looking for the best Italian food, head to the countryside.
-It’s in the countryside the ingredients will be the freshest of the fresh, and every dish will be made with time and passion.
+It’s in the countryside the ingredients will be the freshest of the fresh, and every dish will be made with passion.
 Finding a bustling restaurant on a seemingly deserted street is a joy you will wish you could repeat.

 But other than the countryside, where should you go in Italy for the best food?
-Well, we believe as Italians do, that each region has the best food in Italy!
-So go north, south, or center, and you’ll be sure to find and treat yourself with an Italian meal not to forget.
+We believe, as Italians do, that each region has the best food in Italy!
+So go north, south, or centre, and you’ll be sure to treat yourself to an Italian meal not to forget.

 Visit North Italy

 One of the beauties of Italy is the diversity of its landscape.
 In the mountainous north, in the regions of Piemonte, Valle d’Aosta, and Trentino-Alto Adige, the food is rich and creamy to keep you warm on freezing nights.
 Pasta steps down for risotto and polenta, and meats are served with influence from the Germans and French.
-Though it’s not all meat and potatoes in the north.
-If you’re looking for fish, you’re in luck as Veneto and Liguria sit on the sea and serve up fresh fish specialties like octopus with potatoes.
+Although, it’s not all meat and potatoes in the north.
+If you’re looking for fish, you’re in luck as Veneto and Liguria sit on the sea and serve up fresh fish specialities such as octopus with potatoes.
 And the latter region is famous for the green basil sauce known as pesto genovese.

 Visit Central Italy